JinjingZhang1208/5001-final-project/README.md

 ### Snake Game

-##Introduction:##

-This is a classic Snake game where the player controls a snake on the screen.
-The objective is to score points by letting the snake eat food that randomly appears on the screen.
-There is no limit to the amount of food that can be eaten.

-However, the game will be over if the snake hits the wall or its own body.
-The challenging part of the game is that the snake's body length increases as the player scores more points.
+Credit: Jinjing Zhang
+Language: Python

+## Introduction

+Welcome to the classic Snake game!
+In this project, you control a snake on the screen and aim to score points by guiding it to eat randomly appearing food.
+But be careful, hitting the wall or your snake's own body will end the game.
+The challenge increases as your snake grows longer with each food consumption.

-The game records the player's current score and displays it on the screen.
-Additionally, the game also stores the player's best score in a file.
+The game displays your current score and keeps track of your best score, saving it in a file.

 ## Files Overview